Groups

 Now your pattern works on ANY venue:

 - Small club with 8 par cans in a ring?
-The
+Put them in a group called

-circulartag picks them up automatically. - Stadium with 200 moving heads on a circular truss?
-Same pattern, same tag.
+floor_ringand patterns that referencefloor_ringpick them up. - Stadium with 200 moving heads on a circular truss?
+Same pattern, same group name.
 It animates all 200 lights in their circular arrangement, with zero changes to your pattern.

 - Dive bar with 4 random LED pars on the ceiling?
 No

-circularfixtures exist, so the pattern gracefully finds the best available alternative.
+floor_ringgroup exists, so the pattern gracefully finds the best available alternative via the fallback operator.

 This is the sheet-music analogy in action.
 Your pattern says "play a C major chord" and the venue provides whatever instruments it has.

-Tag expressions let you write boolean logic to precisely target fixtures.
+Selection expressions let you write boolean logic over group names to precisely target fixtures.
 They support the following operators:

 | Operator | Name | Example | Meaning |